glasergl/AppointmentHelper/README.md

 -------- | --------------------------------------------------------------------------------------
-Editor   | Add, change and delete appointments Calendar | Overview of all stored appointments Reminder | Shows appointments which occur today or tomorrow (at the time the program is executed)
+Editor   | Add, change and delete appointments Calendar | Overview of all stored appointments Reminder | Shows appointments which occur today or tomorrow (at the time the tool is executed)

 ## Screenshots of example tool views
 Example view of the editor: